mragetsars/MIPS-MultiCycle-Processor/README.md

 ## 📌 Overview

-This repository contains the Register Transfer Level (RTL) implementation of a **Multi-Cycle RISC-V Processor**.
+This repository contains the Register Transfer Level (RTL) implementation of a **Multi-Cycle MIPS Processor**.
 This project was developed as the third assignment for the *Computer Architecture* course at the University of Tehran.

 Unlike single-cycle processors, this architecture breaks down instruction execution into multiple clock cycles, allowing for resource sharing (like a single Memory and a single ALU) and potentially higher clock frequencies.